Quick Stats

 - Geographic specificity: Must serve specific ZIP codes in Riverside region; review eligibility carefully

-- Streamlined process: Foundation designed application to minimize administrative burden; don't over-complicate your submission
+- Streamlined process: Foundation designed application to minimise administrative burden; don't over-complicate your submission

-- Annual deadline: Mark September 30 on your calendar for Core Operations and Collective Impact funds; Special Needs grants reviewed monthly
+- Two-stage annual process: Mark July 31 for Letters of Intent and August 31 for full applications for Core Operations and Collective Impact funds; Emergent Needs Impact grants reviewed monthly

 References